US stocks gain ground while bond market signals caution

-NEW YORK (AP) — Stocks rose broadly in early trading Thursday, putting major indexes on track for weekly gains.
+NEW YORK (AP) — Stocks rose broadly in afternoon trading Thursday, putting major indexes on track for a week of gains.

-The energy sector also rose as U.S. crude oil prices jumped 4.9% in a reversal from Tuesday's slump.
-Exxon Mobil is up 3.2%.
+The energy sector also rose as U.S. crude oil prices jumped 5.6% in a reversal from Wednesday's slump.
+Exxon Mobil is up 3.8%.

 Major indexes are on track for weekly gains in what has been turbulent trading over the last several months.